AI prompts

 ## Technical Overview

-For a detailed overview of how Graft works, read [design.md].
+For an overview of how Graft works, visit https://graft.rs/docs/internals.

 ## Contributing